 Proposals will be rated based on a point system, with the maximum number of possible points assigned to the criteria reflecting the relative importance of the criteria.
 Points are awarded on the basis of how well the project meets the criteria.
-For example, a reconstruction project that provides a major traffic safety and operational improvement will be awarded the maximum 16 points for that criteria.
+For example, a reconstruction project that provides a major traffic safety and operational improvement will be awarded the maximum 21 points for that criteria.
 A project with no traffic safety or operational improvement will be given a score of zero on that criteria.
 CRCOG staff will review each application and determine the number of points warranted for the benefits described by the applicant.

-ROADWAY RECONSTRUCTION & BRIDGE IMPROVEMENT
+ROADWAY RECONSTRUCTION/MAJOR REHABILITATION & BRIDGE IMPROVEMENT

-Rating Criteria Max.
+Ra ting Criteria Max.
 Points

-1. Structural Improvement (Pavement, Drainage, Bridge/Culvert) 15
+1. Structural Improvement (Pavement, Drainage, Bridge/Culvert) 14

-2. Traffic Safety & Operations (Flow, Safety, & Geometrics) 16
+2. Traffic Safety & Operations (Flow, Safety, & Geometrics) 21

 3. Traffic Volume or Transit Ridership 15

 4. Regional Significance 17

 Benefit to Regional Public Facilities (10 points)

 TOD Supportive (5 points)

 Economic Development (2 points)

 5. Environmental 12

 Green Infrastructure (4 points max.)

 Environmental Justice (8 points max.)

 6. Complete Streets 16

 Vulnerable Users

 Pedestrian Supportive (3 points max.)

 Bicycle Supportive (3 points max.)

 School Zones (2 points max)

 Traffic Calming (5 points max)

 Transit Supportive (3 points max)

-7. Derived from Corridor Study / Long Range Transportation Plan 4
+7. Derived from Corridor Study / Long Range Transportation Plan 5

 8. Municipal Road 10

 9. Leveraging of Other Finances 5

 10. Municipality has not recently secured LOTICP funding 5

-11. Demonstrated Ability to Accelerate Project Delivery 5

 TOTAL Possible Points 120

-1. Structural Improvement: Pavement, Drainage, Bridge/Culvert (15 points)
+1. Structural Improvement: Pavement, Drainage, Bridge/Culvert (14 points)